SIAT-IAT-235/P1-IncidentPage/README.md

 ## **Objective**

-In this project, you will update your personal website with CSS, and create a webpagee **within that website** that presents details about an **AI incident** based on one row from the provided dataset.
+In this project, you will update your personal website with CSS and create a webpage **within that website** that presents details about **four AI incidents** based on rows from the provided dataset.
 The project will focus on building a semantically structured webpage using HTML and styling it with CSS.
 This assignment will help you understand web development fundamentals and prepare you for advanced features in future tasks.

 > **Dataset:** [Key AI Incidents Dataset](https://github.com/SIAT-IAT-235/P1-IncidentPage/blob/main/Key_AI_Incidents.csv)
 >